strusty/ricoh-sp111/README.md

-Driver and CUPS filter for Ricoh Aficio SP-100 and SP-200 family laser printers
+Driver and CUPS filter for Ricoh Aficio SP-111

-Current restrictions:
- - Does not count dots -- 1132782 per page hardcoded
+This is a roll-back to an old working version.
+This is not supported anywhere.
+Follow instructions at https://github.com/droidzone/ricoh-sp100/blob/master/INSTALL but use these two files.